feenko/spotify-3d-keychain/README.md

         setup.bat
         ```

-    - macOS/Linux

-        > The macOS and Linux versions are still in development and may not work as expected.

-        ```sh
-        setup.sh
-        ```
+    - macOS and Linux isn't supported yet.
+Consider making a pull request to fix the compatibility issues.

 <p align="right" style="font-size: 0.9rem;"><a href="#readme-top">Back to the top ↑</a></p>